zerolawtech/SFT-Protocol/docs/multisig.rst

     if (!MultiSigContract.checkMultiSigExternal(msg.sig, _callHash)) return false;

 ``checkMultiSigExternal`` relies on tx.origin to verify that the original caller is an approved authority.
-Permissions are chekced against the signature value in the same way as with an internal call.
+Permissions are checked against the signature value in the same way as with an internal call.
 The recorded keccak hash of the call is formed by joining the address of the calling contract, the signature, and the supplied call hash.
 As such it is impossible to exploit the external call to advance the count on internal multisig events.

-An imporant security consideration: If an external contract includes a function with the same signature as a one inside the multi-sig contract, it will be impossible to set unique permissions for each function.
+An important security consideration: If an external contract includes a function with the same signature as a one inside the multi-sig contract, it will be impossible to set unique permissions for each function.
 Developers and auditors of external contracts should always keep this in